Editorial Policies

 The process can be described as follow.

 1. The submitted manuscript is first reviewed by an editor.
-It will be evaluated whether it is suitable for the PROtek : Jurnal Ilmiah Teknik Elektro focus and scope or has a major methodological flaw and similarity score by using Turnitin.
+It will be evaluated whether it is suitable for the Protek : Jurnal Ilmiah Teknik Elektro focus and scope or has a major methodological flaw and similarity score by using Turnitin.
 The decision is rejected or accepted for a review process.

 2. The manuscript will be sent to at least two anonymous reviewers (Single Blind Review).
 Reviewers' comments are then sent to the corresponding author for necessary actions and responses.